dmfilho/raccoon/README.md

 * make

 Instructions:
-* Using a terminal, change to raccoon subdirectory and type 'make'.
+* Using a terminal, change to the raccoon subdirectory and type 'make amd64' or 'make i386' depending on your target platform.
 * Two binaries will be built (raccoon and raccoon_dbg). raccoon_dbg outputs debugging information during the parsing.